The Technocracy: the Nexus

 The affinity with operating non-Nexus computer systems improves, such that the AMI has a good chance of locating restricted information within those systems.
 AMIs are also able to operate the Nexus-powered vehicles which can travel between Shadows on either the Inside or the Outside (although they cannot transit between the two).

 It is possible for those who are not Talented to interface directly with the Datastream by means of technology, should they choose to.
 The process includes the implantation of a small device within the back of the skull, attached to the spinal column.
-Candidates are not accepted for the procedure unless they’ve undergone considerable physical testing and training (minimum Chaos + 5 in both Strength and Endurance) to judge their chances of surviving the procedure, which inevitably carries some risk.
+Candidates are not accepted for the procedure unless they’ve undergone considerable physical testing and training (minimum Chaos + 5 in Psyche, Strength and Endurance) to judge their chances of surviving the procedure, which inevitably carries some risk.
 The procedure itself is undertaken by specialist doctors on Prime, all of whom are, themselves, either Magical or Mecanical Interfaces.

 Once the implant is successfully installed, it gives the wearer instant data access at the equivalent level of an Advanced Magical Interface.
 It also gives them the ability to operate the Nexus-powered vehicles which can travel between Shadows.